 Step 4.
-Receive formal approval from Wigs For Kids to move forward with Application Process.
+Receive formal approval from Wigs For Kids to move forward with the application process.
 Once the Wigs For Kids Recipient Department receives and verifies the completeness of requirements, the application will be approved and you will be notified via email notification.
 This email:

-On average, it takes 5 business days for the Measurement Packet to reach the Recipient Family within the United States.
+On average, it takes five business days for the measurement packet to reach the recipient family within the United States.

-Once the Applicant Approval email notification is issued by Wigs For Kids, Recipient Families are asked to complete Stage 3: Measurement activities at their earliest convenience.
+Once Wigs For Kids issues the applicant approval email notification, recipient families are asked to complete their stage 3: measurement activities at their earliest convenience.